 The tentatively approved FAQ will remain tentative for a waiting period–normally until the next regularly scheduled meeting–to allow a final opportunity for all stakeholders to review the proposed FAQ resolution and provide any input.
 Stakeholders should forward any feedback that impacts the resolution of the issue to the assigned lead reviewer on the FAQ for resolution prior to the next scheduled ROP WG meeting.
 The schedule for upcoming public meetings is posted on the NRC’s public Web site.
 After stakeholders have had an opportunity to comment on a tentative resolution, the ROP WG will determine whether the resolution can be considered final and approved.

 Appealed.
-If consensus on a resolution cannot be attained (typically by the second ROP WG meeting after the FAQ is introduced), the NRR/ Division Director will determine the resolution, which will become the final approved resolution.
-The NRR/ Division Director will convey his decision at a public meeting (e.g., the ROP WG meeting).
+If consensus on a resolution cannot be attained (typically by the second ROP WG meeting after the FAQ is introduced), the NRR/DRO Division Director will determine the resolution, which will become the final approved resolution.
+The NRR/DRO Division Director will convey his decision at a public meeting (e.g., the ROP WG meeting).
 Additional information about this process is provided in NEI 99-02.

 Approved.
 After a final resolution and effective date are determined, NRC staff will update the draft FAQ with a section titled, “Final NRC Response,” that contains the basis for the NRC’s resolution and an effective date, if necessary.
 The NRC will then publish the final FAQ on its public Web site to characterize the FAQ as an “approved FAQ,” unless the FAQ contains plant-specific security information.
 Approved FAQs are treated as extensions of NEI 99-02 and become effective as of the effective date specified in the NRC’s final response or as specified by NEI 99-02.
 The NRC will notify internal and industry stakeholders that are not members of NEI of the status of the FAQ.
 NEI is responsible for notifying industry stakeholders that are members of NEI of the status of the FAQ.